Generative Retrieval with Few-shot Indexing

 \section{Introduction}

-\Acf{GR} has emerged as a novel paradigm in \ac{IR}~\citep{zeng2024planning,zeng2024scalable,kuo2024survey,li2024survey,li2024matching}.
-Unlike the traditional \ac{IR} paradigm, decoupling indexing and retrieval processes, the paradigm of \ac{GR} consolidates both processes into a single model~\citep{tay2022transformer}.
+\Acf{GR}~\cite{cheng2025descriptive,cai2025exploring,zeng2024planning,zeng2024scalable,kuo2024survey,li2024survey,li2024matching} is a new paradigm in \ac{IR}.
+Unlike traditional IR that decouples indexing and retrieval, \ac{GR} unifies both processes into a single model~\cite{tay2022transformer}.
 Studies in \ac{GR} typically regard indexing and retrieval as training and inference processes, respectively.
-The indexing (training) process typically trains a seq2seq model~\citep{raffel2020exploring} to map queries to the \acp{docid} corresponding to relevant documents, using extensive training data of query--\ac{docid} pairs~\citep{zhuang2022bridging}.
+The indexing (training) process typically trains a seq2seq model~\cite{raffel2020exploring} to map queries to the \acp{docid} corresponding to relevant documents, using extensive training data of query--\ac{docid} pairs~\cite{zhuang2022bridging}.
 In the retrieval (inference) process, the trained model takes a query text as input and directly generates potentially relevant \acp{docid}.